 The Justice Department is turning up the heat in its investigation into whether the nation's four biggest airlines used illegal competitive practices to try to drive a group of small carriers out of business.
 In early February, Justice lawyers sent requests to five of the little airlines - AirTran, Frontier, Reno, Spirit and Vanguard - asking for detailed data about the competitive ammunition that the big airlines - American, Delta, Northwest and United - have allegedly used against them.

 January 20, 1999 |

 A soaring number of passengers, which surpassed one million last year, may give the fledgling Atlantic City International Airport the clout it needs to attract larger airlines, officials said yesterday.
 Reaching the one million mark - 1,030,926, to be exact - means that traffic in and out of the Egg Harbor Township facility increased 15 percent in 1998, according to James A. Crawford, executive director of the South Jersey Transportation Authority, which operates the airport and the Atlantic City Expressway.

-Sweeping pro-consumer passenger-rights rules go into effect Aug.
-23 that require airlines to refund baggage fees for lost checked luggage and pay more for involuntarily bumping passengers on overbooked flights.
-The rules, designed to protect airline consumers from unfair and deceptive practices, extend fines to foreign carriers and international flights of U.S. airlines if passengers are stuck on the tarmac for more than four hours.
-The new requirements have been praised by passenger-rights advocates but criticized by the airline industry for adding costs and challenges that could lead to higher ticket prices and more cancellations.
+Sweeping pro-consumer passenger rights rules go into effect August 23 that require airlines to refund baggage fees for lost checked luggage and to pay more for involuntarily bumping passengers on over-booked flights.
+The rules, designed to protect airline consumers from unfair and deceptive practices, extend fines to foreign carriers and to international flying by U.S. airlines, if passengers are stuck on airport tarmacs for more than four hours.
+The new requirements have been praised by passenger rights advocates, but criticized by the airline industry for adding costs and challenges that could lead to higher ticket prices and more cancellations.